rcyaon/bidir-level-shifter/README.md

 ![forward path](sim/results/01_forward_1v2_to_3v3.png)
 ![PVT corners](sim/results/09_pvt_corners.png)

-Full method, decks and figures are in [`sim/README.md`](sim/README.md).
-Numbers come from ngspice-47 against the real PSP103.6 device models,[^psp] not the placeholder models in the xschem testbench sheet.

 Remaining issue: the reverse path has only 49 mV of DC input hysteresis against 283 mV forward.